 |imageName||All||Common code||This is the name of the layered image template that was used to build/publish the layered image.|

 |osType||All||Common code||The OS type of the published layered image.
 It can be one of the following values: Windows7; Windows764; Windows8; Windows864; Windows200864; Windows201264; Windows10; Windows1064|

 |virtualInfrastructureServer||All||vSphere connector code||The vCenter server specified in the connector configuration.|

 |vmName||All||vSphere connector code||The name of the virtual machine.|

-The App Layering Agent, which runs as a service on a Windows machine, runs under either the local system account or the network account.
-Either of these accounts may have some special privileges, but they often are restricted when it comes to executing specific commands or seeing files in the file system.
-Therefore, App Layering gives you the option of adding a domain user and password that can be used to “impersonate” a user.
-This means that the script can be executed as if that user had logged onto the system so that any commands or data will be accessible subject to those user rights and permissions.
-If no user name or password is entered, the script executes using the account under which the service is configured to run.
+The App Layering agent, which runs as a service on a Windows machine, runs under either the local system account or the network account.
+Either of these accounts may have some special privileges, but they often are restricted when running specific commands, or seeing files in the file system.
+So, App Layering gives you the option of adding a domain user and password that can be used to “impersonate” a user.
+The script can be run as if that user logged on to the system so that any commands or data are accessible with those user rights and permissions.
+If no user name or password is entered, the script runs using the account under which the service is configured to run.

 Script Execution Policy

-Script execution policy requirements are generally up to you.
+Script execution policy requirements are up to you.
 If you intend to run unsigned scripts, you must configure the execution policy to one of the more lenient policies.
-However, if you sign your own scripts accordingly, you can choose to use a more restrictive execution policy.
+However, if you sign your own scripts, you can choose to use a more restrictive execution policy.